Displaced Emperors

 Technique:

-a 7 kW Xenon projector with robotic scrollers and Duraclear transparencies, wireless 3D tracking system, sound system
+A 7 kW Xenon projector with robotic scrollers and Duraclear transparencies, wireless 3D tracking system, sound system

 Dimensions: